xichensf/magical/README.md

-# Processed single cell multiomics data used in the paper
+# PBMC single cell multiomics data used in the paper

-The sample-paired scRNA-seq and scATAC-seq data for S. aureus infected subjects and uninfected controls were respectively processed using Seurat and ArchR.
-Check our paper "*Xi Chen et al. **Mapping disease regulatory circuits at cell-type resolution from single-cell multiomics data**.
-2022*" for more details about data processing.
-Questions can be emailed to Xi Chen (xchen@flatironinstute.org).
+The sample-paired PBMC scRNA-seq and scATAC-seq data of S. aureus infected subjects and uninfected controls were respectively processed using Seurat and ArchR.
+The PBMC scATAC-seq data of mild COVID-19 subjects and uninfected controls were processed using ArchR.

-  * The R object for scRNA-seq data can be downloaded [here].
+  * The Seurat R object of the intergated scRNA-seq data can be downloaded [here].
-  * The R object for scATAC-seq data can be downloaded [here].
+  * The ArchR R project (including arrow files) of the integrated scATAC-seq data can be downloaded [here].

-The validation scATAC-seq data for mild COVID-19 subjects and uninfected controls were processed using ArchR.
-  * The R object for scATAC-seq data can be downloaded [here].
+  * The ArchR R project (including arrow files) of the integrated scATAC-seq data can be downloaded [here].

-All raw data files have been uploaded to the GEO database and will be released for public access soon.

 ![alt text](https://github.com/xichensf/magical/blob/main/UMAP.png)

 # MAGICAL analysis